 Admission is free, and it is open from 10 a.m. to 4 p.m.

-2022 Note — The Botanical Building is currently closed for an 18-24 month restoration project!
+Note — The Botanical Building is currently closed for a restoration project!
+It should reopen sometime in 2023.

 Admire the Architecture

 The buildings in Balboa Park are true gems of ornate architecture, and you’ll definitely want to spend some time just strolling through and admiring them.
 For the best parts, you’ll want to hit the Plaza de Panama and El Prado, which works out well because these are really the central areas of the park anyway.